beckym223/manual_work/E6_long.md

 13 This is the way a defined benefit system works for  workers without any dependents eligible for benefits.
 The  risk could be shifted from the borrower to the set of inves- tors by distributing a fraction of the amount not paid to  deceased investors to surviving investors.
 This is the way that CREF annuities work.
+VOL. 94 NO. 1
+5

 ### ---Economics-2004-0-07.txt---
+THE AMERICAN ECONOMIC REVIEW
 Despite the advantages of annuities, we see only a small fraction of people doing voluntary annuitization.14 Furthermore, those who do an-